 A chief revenue officer (also referred to as CRO) is a specialist who is in charge of everything that brings a company revenue, which includes all sales, pricing, marketing, customer support, corporate development, and revenue management functions.
 As a rule, a CRO is a part of the organization’s top management team.
 In a nutshell, the key role of a chief revenue officer is to ensure better alignment and integration of all processes and strategies that generate revenue for a company.
 The ultimate goal of a CRO is to ensure the company and its shareholders get a maximum return.

 Typically, a chief revenue officer job description implies the following duties:

 - Defining the most suitable markets and market segments

 - Managing and coordinating all company’s activities that generate revenue

 - Supervising existing sales channels and partnerships, and adding new ones

 - Developing and improving the company’s propositions

-- Participating in strategic and business unit planning
+- Participating in strategic and business unit planning and prospecting

 - Developing comprehensive revenue projections